 If a company misclassifies a worker as an independent contractor when they should really be an employee, the company may be liable for fines and penalties, and can even be hit with a class-action lawsuit.
 Businesses that engage independent contractors for projects that require a high degree of specialization in an area of expertise need an extensive level of compliance.
 In order to operate legally, it is important to understand existing contractor compliance guidelines and laws.
 Below, we explore three key benefits to building a contractor compliance program at your organization.

 There are many inherent risks in engaging independent contractors: insufficient insurance requirements, unpaid taxes, misclassification, and rogue enterprise managers, just to name a few.
 Independent contractor classification and engagement are complex processes, but must be followed in order for businesses to remain compliant and avoid IRS audits.

-A compliance program helps to minimize the risks associated with misclassification.
+A contractor compliance program helps to minimize the risks associated with misclassification.
 In order to create an effective program tailored to organizational needs, many businesses choose to partner with a firm that specializes in independent contractor engagement and compliance that can indemnify the enterprise from misclassification and legal risk.
-Companies like MBO Partners can provide valuable strategies, tools, and advice to help businesses create sustainable compliance programs.
+Companies like MBO Partners can provide valuable strategies, tools, and advice to help businesses create sustainable contractor compliance programs.